ml-tooling/lazycluster/README.md

 ```
 ![Runtime Added](./docs/img/cli-runtime-added.png)
 #### List all available runtimes incl. additional information like cpu, memory, etc.
 Moreover, also incative hosts will be shown.
-Inactive means, that the host could not be reached via ssh and instantiated as a vlaid Runtime.
+Inactive means, that the host could not be reached via ssh and instantiated as a valid Runtime.
 ```bash
 lazycluster list-runtimes     # will give short list with hosts lazycluster list-runtimes -l  # will give print additional host information